yinyajun/Details-In-Recommendation/README.md

 ## Recommender

 In this repo, I will try to implement some basic and popular recommender.
+Most of models are implement with **customed estimator** which is high-level tensorflow API.
+It is easy for distributed training and can export saved model for tensorflow serving to predict online.

 ## MODEL
 ### Deep Cross Network (DCN)

-  Implement with **customed estimator** which is high-level tensorflow API.
-It is easy for distributed training and can export saved model for tensorflow serving to predict online.

 >Ruoxi Wang, Bin Fu, Gang Fu, Mingliang Wang, Deep & Cross Network for Ad Click Predictions, https://arxiv.org/pdf/1708.05123.pdf